BHGC/website/content/sites/index.md

 <% } # for (name ...) %>

 <div class="alert alert-info" role="alert" style="margin-top: 5ex;">
-The weather links for each site are based on the location of the launch (based on the longitudinal and latitudinal coordinates of the first launch per site).
+The "Weather:" links for each site are based on the location of the launch (based on the longitudinal and latitudinal coordinates).
+If there are more than one launch at a site, then the weather for the
+<em>first</em> launch is used.
 </div>